Disadvantages of Direct Primary Care Explained

 High-deductible health plans paired with DPC create financial gaps where patients pay full costs until they reach their deductible threshold, often $3,000-6,000 per person.
 These plans reduce healthcare utilization and costs but limit high-value care and medication adherence.

-Prescription and Procedure Expenses Mount Quickly
+Prescription and Primary Care Services Expenses Mount Quickly

 How DPC Limits Patient Access

-Limited Appointment Availability
+Limited Personalized Care Appointment Availability

 Hub-and-spoke diagram showing key access limitations in the DPC model. - disadvantages of direct primary care